Prepare Your Business for Winter Weather Threats

 - Review Insurance Coverage (flooding)

-- Evaluate the potential risks to determine your business's most detrimental risks, and their potential outcomes: loss of heat, frozen pipes, inability to access your business site due to snow and ice.
+- Evaluate the potential risks to determine your business's most detrimental risks and their potential outcomes: loss of heat, frozen pipes, and inability to access your business site due to snow and ice.

 - Identify who will be in charge of clearing the snow and ice from the property - the business owner or landlord.